-The Nissan Leaf is the most popular fully electric car in the UK, by a mile.
-The new Leaf sports a larger 40 kWh battery, which provides around 170 miles from a full charge depending on driving conditions.
-With a starting price of £21,990 (net of the £4,500 government grant), the Leaf is one of the more affordable all-electric cars for sale.
+The Nissan Leaf is one of the most popular all-electric cars in the UK.
+The new Leaf sports a larger 40 kWh battery, which provides an average of 133 miles from a full charge depending on driving conditions—and the option for an even larger 62 kWh battery in the e+ version.
+It's not the cheapest EVs in the market, but with a starting price of £26,845 (net of the £3,000 government grant), the Leaf is one of the best, cheap all-electric cars for sale in the UK.
 435 litres of boot space even make it suitable for a family, with more room for school bags and game kit than the Renault Zoe or BMW i3.

 - 435 litres of boot space

-- Real life range around 160 to 180 miles per full charge
+- Real life range around 133 miles per full charge

 Review: Will the Nissan Leaf work for you?

-The Nissan Leaf is one of a handful of all-electric cars available in the UK, and is a good option for those needing a run-around car to cover short distances.
-The new, larger battery can handle distances around 160 miles on average in the winter or up to 180 miles in the summer before needing a charge.
+The Nissan Leaf is one of the best all-electric cars available in the UK, and is a good option for those needing a run-around car to cover short distances.
+The new, larger battery can handle distances up to 155 miles in the summer (combined city and motorway driving) or up to 110 miles in the winter.

 Boot space has risen from 370 litres to 435 litres in the latest model.
-In fact, the Leaf has more behind-the-seats storage space then any other all-electric car, except the cavernous (and expensive) Tesla models.
+In fact, the Leaf has more behind-the-seats storage space than most other all-electric cars, setting aside a handful of cars such as luxury Tesla and Mercedes models.

 The savings from driving an all-electric car can be significant.
-The Nissan Leaf only costs around £6.50 for a full charge equating to a cost of 3.9p per mile, significantly less than the cost of 18p or so per mile for a petrol car.
-Anyone driving 12,000 a year can expect to save over £1,000 a year in fuel costs over a traditional petrol car.
+The Nissan Leaf costs less than £6 for a full charge at home, equating to a cost of around 4p per mile, significantly less than the 15.8p per mile cost for a petrol car.
+For example, the average British driver logs 7,600 miles a year—this driver could save over £800 on fuel for an electric car compared to a petrol car.
 Add to that £0 in vehicle taxes and no congestion charge in London, and driving the Leaf could save you thousands of pounds in your first few years of car ownership.